cloud-gov/cg-site/_docs/ops/runbook/troubleshooting-logsearch.md

 The steps to restore data from S3 are:

 1. Log in to a jumpbox
-1. Adjust the IAM role policy to allow the reindexing to read from the S3 bucket
+1. Add IAM role policy to allow the reindexing to read from the S3 bucket
 1. Create a custom logstash.conf for the restore operation
+1. Optional - Configure logstash to handle partial day data
 1. Optional - Disable the timecop filter
 1. Start the reindexing
 1. Monitor reindexing progress